loveencounterflow/intertype/README.md

 * **[–]** use sets not arrays when testing for extraneous keys in `Type_cfg.constructor()`
 * **[–]** offer a way to collect all errors in validation ('slow fail') instead of bailing out on first error ('fast fail') ([see HN post](https://news.ycombinator.com/item?id=32179856#32180458))
+* **[–]** <del>make it so that type declarations can be queried / viewed / checked by user, especially `defaults` must be retrievable so they can be referenced from new type declarations</del> <ins>offer API to retrieve, review, print, document type declarations</ins>
+* **[–]** try to find a way to treat hedges, types equally—there shouldn't be any (apparent at least) difference since in a hedgerow like `isa.nonempty.text.or.optional.integer x` the types and hedges proper both appear all over the place

 ## Is Done